useblocks/sphinx-needs/docs/dynamic_functions.rst

 This can be useful, if for instance the status of a requirement depends on linked test cases and their status.
 Or if specific data shall be requested from an external server like JIRA.

+**needtable**

+The options :ref:`needtable_style_row` of :ref:`needtable` are also supporting dynamic function execution.
+In this case the function will get executed with the found need for each row.

+This allows to set row and column specific styles and e.g. set a row background to red, if a need-status is *failed*.

 Example
 -------